We want to see a society where everyone is treated equally. We're working to create a fairer, more socially inclusive world.

 As part of Unilever’s global commitment to closing the loop on plastic, we’re contributing towards the removal of over 100,000 tonnes of plastic from our packaging entirely by 2025 and ensuring that any plastic we do use is recyclable, reusable or compostable.

 Among the changes we made in 2020, Dove, our biggest Personal Care brand, switched to 100% recycled bottles across Europe and North America.
 And our Signal, Pepsodent and Closeup oral care brands are rolling out recyclable toothpaste tubes globally.

 We’re working on refillable, reusable packaging too – launching pilot programmes around the world to test viability, learn from results and refine our approach.

 Ending animal testing

 At Unilever, we believe in using science, not animals, to assess product safety.

-Unilever is recognised by PETA (People for the Ethical Treatment of Animals) as a company working for regulatory change, and we support calls for a worldwide ban on animal testing for cosmetics by 2023.
+Unilever is recognised by PETA (People for the Ethical Treatment of Animals) as a company working for regulatory change, and we support calls for a worldwide ban on animal testing for cosmetics.

 We’re working alongside lawmakers, animal protection organisations and like-minded companies and brands to drive this change, sharing the expertise we’ve gained in more than 40 years of pioneering alternatives to animal testing.

 We believe people have a right to know how the products they choose and use are made.
-Over 25 of our Beauty & Wellbeing brands are now PETA-approved, including Dove, our biggest brand.
+Dove, our biggest Personal Care brand, is PETA-approved, and we’re working on gaining this accreditation for more.
 Through our brands, we are raising consumer awareness and continuing to advocate for positive change and adopt approaches that provide greater transparency and deepen trust in our brands and business.

 Planet Positive in action (6 items)